top of page

 8. NHS — Vaginal dryness.
 UK clinical guidance on diagnosis and treatment options.

 Note: This article is for informational purposes only and does not constitute medical advice.
-If you are experiencing symptoms of the menopause that are affecting your quality of life, please speak with your GP or a qualified menopause specialist.
+If you are experiencing symptoms of menopause that are affecting your quality of life, please speak with your GP or a qualified menopause specialist.
 In the UK, you can find a menopause specialist via the British Menopause Society’s practitioner directory at thebms.org.uk.

 Rated 0 out of 5 stars.